Andrew Bond (rugby union)

 Andrew Thomas Bond (17 August 1871 – 21 August 1931) was an Irish international rugby union player.

+Life and career

 A Derry forward, Bond was capped twice for Ireland, both during their triple crown–winning 1894 Home Nations campaign.
 He featured in Ireland's final two fixtures, against Scotland in Dublin and Wales in Belfast.

 Bond served with a Yeomanry regiment during the Second Boer War.
 Remaining in South Africa, Bond was a member of the local police force and became a district commissioner.
 He was married with two daughters.